Meet Your Future Instructor: Ana-Paula Correia, PhD

 Talk about the courses you teach at The Ohio State University.

-Here at Ohio State I teach mainly online classes to the Masters of Learning Technologies that is offered by the Department of Educational Studies.
-I’ve been teaching last semester and I’m currently teaching a class on applied instructional design.
+Here at Ohio State I teach mainly online classes to the Master of Learning Technologies that is offered by the Department of Educational Studies.
+In the spring, I teach an online graduate course on applied instructional design.

 What’s your favorite thing about teaching online students?

 I think it’s the presence and the connection you can make with your students.
 I get to know my students better, in a certain way, when teaching online than when I teach in a traditional setting.
-Even though it might sound weird, because you are in an online environment, a space that is not prone to 1:1 interaction or looking at people’s eyes, body language and expression.
-You can really connect at a different level by participating in activities, by talking to them via email or even on the phone.
+Even though it might sound weird, because you are in an online environment, a space that is not prone to 1:1 interaction or looking at people’s eyes, body language and expression, it definitely works – especially at a time where we are fighting a pandemic.
+You can really connect at a different level by participating in activities, by talking to them via CarmenZoom, email or even on the phone.

 So, how do you implement elements into your courses to better prepare students for their future careers?